mahdi-noori-ai/Deep-Learning/Hyperparameter_tuning_optuna/readme.txt

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, feel free to create an issue or submit a pull request.
+If you have any suggestions or improvements, please follow these steps:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---